Ailrk-sArchives/old-home/others/2020-08-06-canadian-employment-law-intro.md

 `Note`: The agreement is unenforceable if it is signed after the person already has the job (for lack of consideration).

-`Note`: `signing bonus`, which gives you couple hundered bucks, and now you are agreed with the a agreement.
+`Note`: traps in form of `signing bonus`, which gives you couple hundered bucks, but need you to agree with a new agreement.

+`Note`: `signing bonus` is also a common way for employers to keep people longer.

 ## key employment compliance issues
 #### Employment standard
 - Employers need to record keeping, hours of work, minimum wages, overtime pay/time off, vacation time off and pay.
-- Minimum wages apply to all employees, so you can not say because I am an intern so you pay me less than that.
+- Minimum wages apply to all employees, so you can not say because I am an intern so you pay me less.

 #### Human rights
 ...